 So, whether you want to ski, sled, ice skate, go tubing, or warm up inside a world-class spa, Lake Tahoe really does have it all.

-Add in stunning panoramas of a gorgeous alpine lake with the snow-capped Sierra Nevada Mountains in the background and you have the perfect winter destination – complete with a wealth of charming log cabins that are available to rent.
+Add in stunning panoramas of a gorgeous alpine lake with the snow-capped Sierra Nevada Mountains in the background and you have the perfect winter destination – complete with a wealth of charming log cabins that are available to rent at any time but especially in February in Lake Tahoe.

 What to do in Tahoe when there is no snow?

-If there is no snow in Tahoe then you still have a ton of things to do.
+If there is no snow in Tahoe, especially in Tahoe in November, then you still have a ton of things to do.
 You could go for a run on the beach at Donner Memorial State Park, enjoy one of the best hikes in Lake Tahoe, or go ice skating with the kids at places like Truckee Ice Rink.

 Alternatively, other fun things to do in Lake Tahoe in winter when there is no snow is ride the Squaw Valley Aerial Tram, go shopping amidst the quaint charm of historic downtown Truckee, go indoor rock climbing in Bishop, and try your hand at mid-winter disc golf.

 Which part of Lake Tahoe is best in the winter really depends on what sort of things you’d like to do.
-South Lake has more entertainment off the slopes.
+South Lake Tahoe has more activities and entertainment off the slopes.

 However, if you’re into snowboarding, skiing, and cross-country skiing then North Lake Tahoe is probably better since it has a wider array of activities for you to choose from.